 - You subdivide the property

 - You're in arrears for child or spousal support that's secured by a registered charge on your property title

-Your property tax office will charge you a late penalty if:
+Your property tax office may charge you a late payment penalty if:

 - Your application isn't approved and it’s past the property tax due date

-- Your application is cancelled or withdrawn for any reason after the tax due date
+- Your application is withdrawn for any reason after the tax due date